Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Can you be arrested for drinking without driving?
+But can you be arrested for drinking without driving?
 What if you’re drinking in a parked car?
-What if you did the responsible thing and pulled over to sober up so you weren’t drunk driving?
-Some states have cracked down so hard on drinking and driving that even being near a car while intoxicated is enough to get a DUI arrest.
+What if you did the responsible thing and waited to sober up so you weren’t drunk driving?

-In nearly every state, the legal blood alcohol content (BAC) for driving is .08%.
-If you’re above the legal limit, you cannot drive.
+In nearly every state and the District of Columbia, the legal blood alcohol content (BAC) for driving is .08%.
+Utah is the exception with a stricter BAC limit of .05%.

 Every state has implied consent laws as part of its driver’s licensing laws.
 All drivers give permission for the state to test their blood, urine, or breath for BAC if a police officer has reasonable suspicion to think they’re driving under the influence.
 Refusing to submit to such a test results in an immediate driver’s license suspension.

 Most DUI offenses require that the vehicle “be in motion” or that the driver be in “actual physical control” at the time of the arrest.
 But state laws differ about what “actual physical control of the vehicle” means.
+It’s a good idea to check the specific elements of a DUI in your state’s laws.

 Location of the Driver